Don’t sweat. In this guide, we’ll help you troubleshoot an AC system that’s blowing warm air so you can get back to feeling great.

 And even if you have a house that was built recently, you could have builder-grade insulation and hidden attics or crawl spaces that weren’t insulated at all at the time of construction.

-Basically: If you haven’t had an expert analyze your insulation situation, now is the time—and especially if you’ve got a stuffy house or stale air problems.
+Basically: If you haven’t had an expert analyze your insulation situation, now is the time—and especially if you’ve got stuffy rooms or stale air problems.

 Frequently asked questions about fixing stuffy air problems